KostyaCholak/agi-notes/symbolic/Behaviour.md

 ---
 WIP:
-Can they be combined into something single?
+Can the two sentences be combined into something single?
 And why do we want them to be combined into something single?

 Because behaviour is fully controlled by a combination of a few things, one of each is the entity of the idea that originated the behvaiour.